-Based on the results of previous research conducted by Novynti (2022), the use of the drill method can work well, it can be seen that students become more active and understand the material being studied more easily so that the learning process is more effective.
-Based on the Nurwiani is a lecturer in the Mathematics Department.
-Email her at: nurw_13iem64@yahoo.com Lia Budi Tristanti is a lecturer in the Mathematics Department.
-Email her at: buttps://www.nurwiani.com results of this research, the average pretest score was 45.37 and posttest 79.68.
-Rusyani et al (2022) used the abacus-assisted dribbling method to improve arithmetic subtraction operation skills in deaf children.
-The research results of Karnes et al., (2021) also show an increase in students' addition and subtraction abilities through practice methods.
-Derrick et al's (2017) research compared two samples for paired data and independent data.
-This research used paired sample t test and independent sample t test.
-It is shown that these test statistics are Type I error robust, and more powerful than standard tests.
+Based on the results of previous research conducted by Novyanti (2022) [18], the use of the drill method can work well, it can be seen that students become more active and understand the material being studied more easily so that the learning process is more effective.
+Based on the results of this research, the average pre-test score was 45.37, and for the post-test was 79.68.
+Rusyani et al. (2022) [19] used the abacus-assisted dribbling method to improve arithmetic subtraction operation skills in deaf children.
+The research results of Karnes et al., (2021) [20] also show an increase in students' addition and subtraction abilities through practice methods.
+Derrick et al.'s (2017) [21] research compared two samples for paired data and independent data.
+This research used paired sample t-test and independent sample t-test.
+These two statistics tests belong to Type I error robust, and they are more powerful than standard tests.

 In this study, researchers determined how much influence the drill method had on student learning outcomes.
-Research data was obtained by knowing the students' initial abilities (pretest value) and the students' final abilities after being given treatment (posttest value).
-To determine the effect of the drill method on student learning outcomes, researchers used the independent sample t test, there is an assumption that the two standard deviations are equal (Ross & Willson, 2017) and the coefficient of determination.
+Research data was obtained by knowing the student's initial abilities (pre-test scores) and the students' final abilities after being given treatment (post-test scores).
+To determine the effect of the drill method on student learning outcomes, researchers used the independent sample t-test, there is an assumption that the two standard deviations are equal [22] and the coefficient of determination.